leovct/zk-evm-prover-infra/DEBUG2.md

 We confirmed the setup works manually!
 Now, let's use a script to automate the proving of a range of witnesses.

+Note that for the purpose of the test, we used `c3d-highmem-180` instances (180 vCPU / 1.44TB of memory) and we deployed 3 workers on the highmem node.

 ```bash
 ./tmp/zero-prover-infra/tools/prove-witnesses.sh /tmp/witnesses2 20362226 20362237
 ```